Media Release February 2018

 South Melbourne Market flexes its mussels with fifth annual seafood street party.

-Designed to showcase the humble mussel, harvested from structures in the waters of Port Phillip Bay, the festival is a vibrant celebration of local food and culture and one of the must-do Melbourne foodie events.
+Designed to showcase the humble mussel, harvested from structures in the waters of Port Phillip Bay, the festival is a vibrant celebration of local food and culture and is one of Melbourne’s must-do foodie events.

-However, mussels remain the festival’s star attraction with South Melbourne Market favourites, including Claypots Evening Star, Köy, Paco y Lola, Simply Spanish and Bambu joining other Melbourne restaurant pop-ups to cook and serve mussels in every way imaginable.
+Mussels, however, remain the festival’s star attraction with South Melbourne Market favourites Claypots Evening Star, Köy, Paco y Lola, Simply Spanish and Bambu joining other Melbourne restaurant pop-ups to cook and serve mussels in every way imaginable.
 The Aptus Classic Seafood Bar and Aptus Oyster Bar will be slinging oysters, scallops, lobster and prawns and the South Melbourne Seafoods golden calamari in a cone with mayo will be hard to resist.

 Visiting pop-up food stalls include chef Geoff Lindsay’s Dandelion serving modern Vietnamese mussel dishes, Fozzy & Co created by chef Luca Fazzari (Grossi Florentino, Atlantic Group) dishing up Italian street food, Pedocci Mussels doing chilli, tomato and garlic Portarlington Blue Mussels, and Lekker Lekker with their handmade Dutch street food including pommes frites and jalapeno poppers.
 Festival goers can accompany their seafood selection with local wines, craft beer, cider and sangria along with refreshing drinks from Those Girls Iced Tea and finish with ice-cream, fresh fruit salad, fudge puppies and doughnuts.